postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api/defining-an-api.md

 To see any rule violations, select **Rule** next to **Violations found in definition**.
 Each rule violation is on its own line and includes the violation **Name** and the rule type (**Governance** or **Security**).
 The number next to the rule name tells you how many times Postman found the rule violation in your API definition.

 Select the number to inspect each rule violation.
-Every instance of the rule violation has a brief description of the issue and the line in the file the where the rule violation occurs.
+Every instance of the rule violation has a brief description of the issue and the line in the file where the rule violation occurs.
 When you select a rule violation, Postman highlights the section of the definition that triggered it.

 <img alt="Multiple occurrences of the same rule violation" src="https://assets.postman.com/postman-docs/v10/api-definition-multiple-violations-v10.1.jpg" />